 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Toccoa, Georgia's basic financial statements.
-The combining and individual fund statements and schedules, including the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds (as required by the Official Code of Georgia Annotated 48-8-121), as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining and individual fund statements and schedules, including the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds (as required by the Official Code of Georgia Annotated 48-8-121) and the Schedule of Expenditures of Federal Awards (as required by Title 2.
+U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards), as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining and individual fund statements and schedules and the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining and individual fund statements and schedules, the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds and the Schedule of Expenditures of Federal Awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual fund statements and schedules and the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the combining and individual fund statements and schedules, the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds, and the Schedule of Expenditures of Federal Awards, are fairly stated, in all material respects, in relation to the basic financial statements as a whole.